delprosoftware/delprosoftware.github.io/docs/common/joblist.md

 ## View Job Information

-If you want to view the detailed breakdown of a specific job, you can click on the job row, and you will be redirected to the **Job Details** page.
+If you want to view the detailed breakdown of a specific job, you can click the **Job Row**, and you will be redirected to the **Job Details** page.

 ![Job Redirect](img/job_redirect.png)